 2. Castile Honey Homemade Hand Soap

 Honey is a natural antimicrobial and humectant [source], attracting moisture from the air, and the almond oil nicely counteracts the drying effects of soap.
-Combining them results in a wonderful foaming hand soap, which clearly makes hand washing more fun (yes, and that includes the kids!)
+Combining them results in a wonderful foaming hand soap, which makes hand washing more fun (yes, and that includes the kids!)

 3. Green Tea, Lemongrass + Ginger Liquid Hand Soap